tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 and both of these calls return a queue id, and it is used for `DequeueSharedQueue` and `EnqueueSharedQueue`.

-However, from the consumer's point of view, how can a consumer (= `PluginContext`) be notified when a queue is enqueued by a item?
+However, from the consumer's point of view, how can a consumer (= `PluginContext`) be notified when a queue is enqueued with an item?
 This is why we have the `OnQueueReady(queueID uint32)` interface in `PluginContext`.
 This method is called whenever an item is enqueued in a queue registered by that `PluginContext`.

-Also it is important to note that normally shared queues should be created by *Wasm Service* so that `OnQueueReady` or dequeue operation won't block worker threads' processing of Http or Tcp streams.
+Also it is highly recommended that shared queues should be created by a singleton *Wasm Service*, i.e. on the Envoy's main thread.
+Otherwise `OnQueueReady` is called on worker threads which blocks their processing of Http or Tcp streams.

 The following diagram is an illustrative usage of shared queues: